 TECHNICIAN: It’s not a balm – it doesn’t sit on top of the skin.
-It’s a unique mousse formula with Dermal Infusion Technology® that quickly penetrates the top layers of the skin.
+It’s a unique mousse formula with Dermal Infusion Technology® that quickly penetrates into the top layers of the skin.
 It leaves no greasy residue—so there’s no need to wash your hands and you can immediately put on socks and shoes.
 Just massage a walnut-sized amount into each foot twice a day for two weeks and then once a day until the cracks are gone.

 TECHNICIAN: Not at all.
 If you use the product consistently, you’ll start to see a big improvement in your cracked heels immediately.
-Actually, every single product in the Footlogix line is super effective and safe for diabetics.
+Every single product in the Footlogix line is super effective and safe for diabetics.
 If you want to do something luxurious at home, apply the Footlogix® DD Cream Mousse to your feet in the evening.
 It has a lovely, rich texture and the proprietary ingredient is Spiraleen®, an anti-microbial that will help prevent an infection from setting in.

 TECHNICIAN: Good morning.
 What brings you to the salon today?

 TECHNICIAN: I’m sure we have the perfect Footlogix® treatment for you.
-But before I recommend something, can you tell me more?
+But, before I recommend something, can you tell me more?

 TECHNICIAN: Dry skin can certainly be uncomfortable.
-What most people don’t realize is there can be other causes for scratchy, rough skin beyond the usual suspects like dry weather or harsh soaps…causes that can also discolor and thicken toenails or cause them to separate from the nail bed.
+What most people don’t realize is there can be other causes for scratchy, rough skin beyond the usual suspects like dry weather or harsh soaps…causes that can also discolour and thicken toenails or cause them to separate from the nail bed.
 Tell me, how often are you applying moisturizer?
 What products are you using?

 CLIENT: Yuck.
 A fungal infection?
 How in the world did I get that?
 I’m so embarrassed.

-TECHNICIAN: No need to be embarrassed.
+TECHNICIAN: No need to feel embarrassed.
 Foot fungus is quite common.
 It can frequently be picked up in public spaces—like gym showers and swimming pools, hotel room carpets and anywhere others go barefoot.
 That’s why it’s always a good idea to keep your skin hydrated.
 Hydrated, intact skin acts as it should – to protect us from infection.
 But no worries.
 Footlogix® has a complete line of products that resolve the fungus and provide relief from fungus-related irritation.

 CLIENT: Thank goodness!
 So, what products do you recommend for me?
 Are they easy to use at home?